wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 ```

 ### Postprocessing
 Function **ensemble_processing** is used after MD simulation is over, to postprocess our simulation data.
-In this case of simulating dissociative chemisorption of H<sub>2</sub> on Cu surface, we iterate over all the trajectories (last structure of every trajectory), to check whether the trajectory ended up with a scattering of H<sub>2</sub> molecule from the surface or with the reaction (sticking), to be able to calculate sticking probability in further steps.
+In this case of simulating dissociative chemisorption of H<sub>2</sub> on Cu surface, we iterate over all the trajectories (the last structure of every trajectory), to check whether the trajectory ended up with a scattering of H<sub>2</sub> molecule from the surface or with the reaction (sticking), to be able to calculate sticking probability in further steps.

 ```jl
 function ensemble_processing(ensemble, dist_cutoff, scat_cutoff, atoms, cell, surface, e_tran, cur_folder, n_atoms_layer)